Newsletter Newsletters Events Events Podcasts Videos Africanews

 Share Close Button

-The bridge has suffered two further major attacks in 2023 and 2025, both carried out by Ukrainian forces as they push back against Russia’s full-scale invasion.
+The Kerch bridge has been struck in two further major attacks in 2023 and 2025, both carried out by Ukrainian forces as they push back against Russia’s full-scale invasion on unilateral annexation of the Ukrainian peninsula.

-Eight men who were handed life sentences by Russian judges over an attack on a bridge linking Crimea to Russia issued a joint appeal to be freed on Tuesday, saying they did not know about the Kyiv-planned operation.
+Eight men who were handed life sentences by Russian judges over an attack on a bridge linking the Moscow-annexed Ukrainian peninsula of Crimea to Russia issued a joint appeal to be freed on Tuesday, saying they did not know about the Kyiv-planned operation.

-The 2022 blast killed five people and badly damaged the Kerch Bridge, which was built after Russia annexed the region from Ukraine in 2014 and became a potent symbol of Russian leader Vladimir Putin's ambitions.
+The 2022 blast killed five people and badly damaged the Kerch Bridge, which was built after Russia occupied and unilaterally annexed the region from Ukraine in 2014 in a show of Russian President Vladimir Putin's ambitions.

-The bridge has suffered two further major attacks in 2023 and 2025, both carried out by Ukrainian forces as they push back against Russia’s full-scale invasion.
+The bridge has been struck in two further major attacks in 2023 and 2025, both carried out by Ukrainian forces as they pushed back against Russia’s full-scale invasion launched in early 2022.

-The men, from Russia, Ukraine and Armenia, appealed to Putin, US President Donald Trump and Ukraine's President Volodymyr Zelenskyy to include them in any prisoner releases agreed in talks on how to end the war.
+The eight men, hailing from Russia, Ukraine and Armenia, appealed to Putin, US President Donald Trump and Ukraine's President Volodymyr Zelenskyy to include them in any prisoner releases agreed in talks on how to end Russia's ongoing all-out war.

 Eight men tried on terrorism charges over a 2022 attack on the Kerch Bridge linking Russia to Crimea in a military court in Rostov-on-Don, 27 November, 2025